The Electric State (film): Marketing

 The first images and a plot summary of the film were released by Netflix on October 1, 2024.
 Dais Johnston of Inverse expressed concerns that these photos were confirmation that the film would seemingly be unfaithful to the original book since it showcased a visual style that involved "muddy color-grading" compared to the original artwork from Stålenhag.

 Netflix released a teaser trailer on October 17, 2024, during New York Comic Con.
 It was confirmed that the film would largely diverge from the original source material in the hopes of telling its own original story, which received a negative response by fans that hoped for a direct adaptation.

 These major plot changes were explained at the film's panel, which involved Anthony Russo stating that they did find the original material as "fascinating" and compared their experience of adapting it as similar to the Marvel films.
 But he also stated that it was difficult for them to understand the story and felt that the world was not shown enough in the graphic novel, which caused the idea of developing it into a two-hour film as challenging.
 This led to them using the artwork as inspiration to make an entirely new story that featured the usage of 1990s aesthetics and the plot addition of robotic animatronics developing artificial intelligence, which involved them campaigning for equal rights in a retro-futuristic society.

 Release

 The Electric State had its world premiere on February 24, 2025, at Grauman's Egyptian Theatre, in Los Angeles, California.
 The film was released on Netflix on March 14, 2025.
-The film amassed 25.2 million views in its first three days.

-A video game based on the film, The Electric State: Kid Cosmo was released on iOS and Android by Netflix Games on March 18, 2025.
-It features Michelle and Christopher's childhood while they play through a mobile game featuring Cosmo.

 Reception

-The film received negative reviews from critics.
+Viewership

+The Electric State debuted at No. 1 on Netflix's English films chart from March 10–16, accumulating 25.2 million views.
+The following week, from March 17–23, it remained in the top position on the English films list with 22.5 million views.
+In the subsequent week, between March 24–30, the film placed No. 2 on the English films chart, garnering 7.6 million views.
+Nielsen Media Research, which records streaming viewership on certain U.S. television screens, reported that it was streamed for 3.254 billion minutes between January and June 2025, ranking seventh among films in that period.
+Netflix later announced that in the first half of 2025, The Electric State garnered 158.2 million hours of watch time across 74.2 million views, placing seventh among films on the platform.
+For the full year, Nielsen Media recorded 3.8 billion minutes of watch time, ranking the film eighth among the "Top Movies for General Audiences" of 2025.